WildernessLabs/Meadow/README.md

 The Meadow OS stack is currently configured to use semi-hosting to run a mono app that is hosted in the `/tmp` directory on the host computer.
 The app must be named `App.exe`, and a copy of the `mscorlib.dll` built from mono master should also be in there.

 You can either build mscorlib manually, or use the binary [here](https://drive.google.com/drive/u/0/folders/1qAgv49SRB585jm14eg7LBkMCPg_XJzNC).
-If you want to build it yourself, see the _Building Mono from Master_ notes below.
+If you want to build it yourself, see the _Building Mono from Master_ s below.

 # Appendix